 Italians really come alive during the summer months.
 With the Mediterranean sunshine shining down on coastal towns up and down the length of the country it is home to some of the freshest, tastiest coastal recipes.

 In Tuscany there are a million and one ways to enjoy a fine meal.
 This region sits on the western coast of Italy, encompassing countless vineyards, traditional farms, and well-fished harbors.
 Along the western edge of this famed region you will find all of the splendors of the Mediterranean seas present in local cooking.
 This region encompasses the beloved Cinque Terre and makes great culinary use of the many fishing villages present in Tuscany.
 One recipe to enjoy for a Tuscan vibe this evening is a Tuscan Seafood Stew, or Cacciucco.
-As you might expect, with the varieties of local seafood, this dish takes advantage of several.
+As you might expect, with the varieties of local seafood, you can buy seafood online, it is available easily at various stores, this dish takes advantage of several.
 Great to share on a warm summer evening and rather simple in preparation, this dish is a great starter at al fresco dinner parties.

 What You’ll Need

 - 1⁄2 teaspoon red chile flakes